MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-3-transform-kql-database.md

 # Real-Time Intelligence tutorial part 3: Transform data in a KQL database

 > [!NOTE]
 > This tutorial is part of a series.
-For the previous section, see: [Tutorial part 1: Create resources](tutorial-1-resources.md).
+For the previous section, see: [Real-Time Intelligence tutorial part 2: Get data in the Real-Time hub](tutorial-2-get-real-time-events.md).

 In this part of the tutorial, you learn how to use an update policy to transform data in a KQL Database in Real-Time Intelligence.